Fall Semester (1 October - 22 December, 2022)

 The IHL Legal Clinic will be managed in two phases:

 - Students will get familiar with international humanitarian law: Prof. Bartolini will manage

-a series of lectures aimed to make students familiar with international humanitarian law (October-mid November 2020 see calendar below).
+a series of lectures aimed to make students familiar with international humanitarian law (October-mid November 2022 see calendar below).
 Presentations by external speakers as officers of the Armed Forces will also be arranged.
-Students can take advantage of the textbook: Nils Melzer, International Humanitarian Law.
+Students will be required to get familiar with the textbook: Nils Melzer, International Humanitarian Law.
 A Comprehensive Introduction (downloadable here

 ).
 Relevant sections of the textbook will be discussed in class.

-- Clinical activities: From mid-November students will start to manage research projects involving relevant stakeholders.
+- Clinical activities: From mid-November onwards, students will start to manage research projects involving relevant stakeholders.

 The partnership with the NATO Legal Office at SHAPE

 (Supreme Headquarters Allied Powers in Europe) will imply cooperation in the activities of LAWFAS

 (Legal Advisors Worktop Functional Area System), an on-line platform managed within the NATO’s website aimed to facilitate document researches and ensure an easy access to all the relevant information for the legal community of several thousands of military officers and legal advisers linked with this on-line system from NATO countries and partner countries.
 Students are involved in the elaboration of desk-studies on relevant developments in international humanitarian law